waku-org/specs/informational/req-res-reliability.md

 ### Peers and connection management

-- Each protocols should retain a pool of reliable peers.
-In case a protocol failed to use any peer more than once - connection to it should be dropped and new peer should be added to the pool instead.
+- Light node should retain a pool of reliable service nodes per each protocol.
+In case a protocol failed to use any service node more than once - connection to it should be dropped and a new service node should be connected and added to the pool instead.

 - During discovery of new peers it is better to filter out based on ENR / multiaddress.
 For example in some cases `circuit-relay` addresses are not needed when we try to find and connect to peers directly.